Louisville Metro Hall: Statues

 There are two prominently-sited statues outside the Courthouse.
 In front of the building is a statue of Thomas Jefferson by Moses Jacob Ezekiel, given to the city in 1901.

 The second, on the corner of Sixth and Jefferson and across from the Louisville City Hall, is a statue of King Louis XVI.
 It was presented as a gift to Louisville from Louisville's sister city, Montpellier, France, on July 17, 1967.
 At the presentation, a crowd of 300 dignitaries, both French and American, saw Montpellier's Mayor François Delmas officially present it to Louisville Mayor Kenneth Schmied.

 The statue of King Louis XVI was sculpted in 1829 by Achille-Joseph Valois for the king's surviving daughter, Marie-Thérèse, queen dowager of France, and made its public debut in Montpellier.
 However, a year later during the Second French Revolution, it was moved to a military base for protection, then at Montpellier University, and finally in the municipal archives' storage basement.
 In 1899, the statue was found to have deteriorated with a damaged arm, but remained in storage.
 It was decided in 1966 to give the statue to Louisville, making a seven-month journey between Montpellier and Louisville.
 The Carrara marble statue weighs nine tons, and is 12 ft high.

-The statue's right hand was destroyed in May 2020 during protests over the death of Breonna Taylor.
+The statue's right hand was destroyed in May 2020 during protests over the killing of Breonna Taylor.